How to integrate Blazemeter MCP with Google ADK

 Introduction

 This guide walks you through connecting Blazemeter to Google ADK using the Composio tool router.
-By the end, you'll have a working Blazemeter agent that can start a new performance test on my main project, fetch results from the latest test run, list all test runs for project alpha through natural language commands.
+By the end, you'll have a working Blazemeter agent that can start a new performance test on your main project, fetch results from the latest test run, list all test runs for project alpha through natural language commands.

 This guide will help you understand how to give your Google ADK agent real control over a Blazemeter account through Composio's Blazemeter MCP server.